chelberserker/GID_ID10/README.md

 2) All necessary corrections, including: conversion to q, rebinning
 3) Calculation of reciprocal space maps, obtained during GID experiment
 4) Plotting and saving graphs and data
+5) Quick peak fitting for on-the fly analysis of GID data

 ## Dependencies